The difference between a good business decision and a costly one often comes down to one thing.

 When you’re choosing among the top marketing research companies, it’s easy to compare capabilities, methodologies, technologies, and timelines.
 But what often determines whether a partnership succeeds or stalls has nothing to do with the proposal at all.
 It comes down to the people.

 Responsiveness.
 Empathy.
 Collaboration.
 These “soft skills” may not appear on a scorecard, but they’re what clients remember long after a report is delivered.
-As one client once told Mike Nash, “KS&R always makes me look good.”
-That kind of trust is earned through consistent communication, collaboration, and a genuine commitment to helping clients succeed.
+As one client once told Christine Nelson, “KS&R always makes me look good.”
+That kind of experience is earned through consistent communication, collaboration, and a genuine commitment to helping clients succeed.

 Great research partners act like an extension of your team, they’re responsive when you need answers, proactive when they spot issues, and adaptable when priorities shift.
 They don’t just manage projects; they manage expectations and communication with care.